This post may contain affiliate links. Read my disclaimer to learn more.

-Sugar is something that never makes it’s way into our house.
-Fruits sure, but junk foods.
-NO.
+Sugar is something that never makes its way into our house very often.

 Every once in a while though we want some kind of dessert.
-Since my husband can’t eat sugar I’ve had to get creative with our desserts.
+Since we don’t eat sugar, I’ve had to get creative with our desserts.

 That’s when these sugarless chocolate chip oatmeal cookies were born!